dineshgowda24/alfred-gcp-workflow/README.md

 3. You can filter subservices directly by typing their name.
 For example, `gcp compute instances` will show Compute Engine instances.
 4. If a subservice has 🔍⚡️ in its subtitle, it supports **resource search**.
 For example, after typing `gcp compute` you can <kbd>Tab</kbd> into `instances` to list them.
 [See full list of searchable resources.](#-supported-resource-searches)
 5. The workflow uses your currently active gcloud configuration by default.
 To override it, type `@` in your query to list and select from your available configurations.
+6. There are instances where you might want to query for a specific region.
+You can override the default region by typing `$` in your query to list and select from your available regions.

+> ⚠️ **Heads up about regions**
+>
+> - Not all services support all regions.
+The workflow checks if the selected region is supported for the resource **before** calling `gcloud`, so you'll get immediate feedback instead of a failure.
+> - Some resources are **global**, meaning they aren't tied to any region or zone.
+In these cases, selecting a region won't affect the result.
+>
+> **Examples of global resources:**
+> - Compute snapshots
+> - Compute instance templates
+> - Pub/Sub topics and subscriptions
+>
+> _This is not an exhaustive list._ If changing the region has no effect on the results, the resource is likely global.

 ### ⌨️ Advanced Usage